 The insurance company can still contest your right to further workers’ compensation benefits.
 But, they must file for a hearing with a judge who will decide whether the job that has been offered to you is suitable.
 The important difference is that you should receive your check while you are waiting on your court date.

-If you don’t try the light duty job and they suspend your benefits, you probably will not have any income until a judge rules in your favor (many months later).
+If you don’t try the light duty job and the insurance company stops your check, you probably will not have any income until a judge rules in your favor (many months later).
 Because trying the light duty job will likely mean the difference between getting a check and not, it is usually in your best interests to try the job and see if you can do it.

 What if I cannot work eight hours?

 Until 2013, Georgia’s law did not have a minimum time requirement for trying the job.
-The Georgia legislature changed the law in 2013 to create this requirement.
+The Georgia legislature changed the law in 2013 to create this eight hour requirement.

 Unfortunately, the law does not provide an exception in that situation.
 Also, the law is not entirely clear about what hours at work count.
 The safest route would exclude break and lunch times when counting the eight hours.
 This way, your employer or their insurance company will have less opportunity to dispute the sufficiency of the attempt.